 Architecture designed with the requirements of criminal justice and sealed proceedings in mind.
 Local processing means sealed records stay sealed by default.

-Built by court reporters, for court reporters.
-Try it free for 30 days.
+Conceptualized by a working court reporter.
+Engineered to match.
+Try it free for 7 days.

 Download the installer, then request a trial key.
-Full Professional access. no payment, no credit card.
+Full access to any workspace, no payment, no credit card.

 Notare aims to produce a better starting point by applying your formatting rules, detecting speakers from voice characteristics, and flagging low-confidence segments for review.
 However, the responsibility to verify accuracy remains entirely with the professional producing the transcript.
 That standard does not change because the starting point improved.